-The Boards of Directors of Consolidated Holdings Limited and of the companies constituting the Mizzi Organisation are comfortable with the financial position and performance of each company forming part of the Group.
+The Boards of Directors of Consolidated Holdings Limited and of the companies constituting the Mizzi Organisation are comfortable with the financial position and performance of the companies forming part of the Group.
 The refinancing exercises effected in prior years have given the Group a fixed exposure when it comes to a significant portion of borrowing costs.
-This has created a hedge which will last for a number of years, thus limiting the effects of the high interest rate scenario, which is currently being experienced both locally and overseas.
+This has created a hedge which will last for a number of years.
 Mizzi Organisation has over the years adopted highest levels of financial discipline which adds a layer of comfort on the Group's servicing obligations.
 Over the years, Mizzi Organisation Limited (a related party) has taken a treasury role within the Group which helps control and monitor the Group's overall loan exposure.
-During the pandemic, the directors adopted an approach of carrying out only essential capital expenditure and post-pandemic, the Board kept on exercising these cautious principles.
-The directors have also taken cognisance of the solid capital base and the diversity of the Organisation's business model of the companies within the Organisation.
-The directors consider the Organisation and all Mizzi Organisation companies to be a going concern.
-Hence the going concern assumption in the preparation of these financial statements is considered appropriate and there are no material uncertainties which may cast significant doubt about the ability of the Organisation and its companies to continue operating as a going concern.
+The directors continue to adopt an approach of carrying out essential capital expenditure.
+The directors have also taken cognisance of the solid capital base and the diversity of the Group's business model of the companies within the Group.
+The directors consider the Group and all Mizzi Organisation companies to be a going concern.
+Hence the going concern assumption in the preparation of these financial statements is considered appropriate and there are no material uncertainties which may cast significant doubt about the ability of the Group and its companies to continue operating as a going concern.